Conference Agenda

 1University of Copenhagen, Denmark; 2Kenya Revenue Authority; 3KIPPRA

 This paper leverages administrative tax data from Kenya to make several contributions to our understanding of personal income taxation in developing countries.
 First, we exploit recent tax reforms to credibly estimate the elasticity of income to changes in marginal tax rates from a taxpayer panel with state-of-the-art methods, a novelty in the context of Sub-Saharan Africa.
 We find a value of 0.3 for our sample of ‘middle-class’ individuals, which conceals large disparities between inelastic public workers and a rather elastic private sector.
-Second, we combine administrative tax data with household survey data to properly measure income inequality and assess the success of income taxes and potential reforms in reducing it.
-We also triangulate these data sources to quantify the compliance gap at 23% of potential revenue, mainly attributable to self-employed workers.
-Finally, we rely on these tools to investigate the trade-offs faced by Kenyan policymakers.
+Second, we combine administrative tax data with household survey data to properly measure income inequality and assess the success of personal income taxes in reducing it under the current structure and several potential reforms.
+We also combine these data sources to quantify the compliance gap at around 20% to 25% of potential revenue, mainly attributable to self-employed workers.

 Garces Urzainqui-Assessing The Impact Of Personal Income Tax Reform-407.pdf